rossanx/akfs/docs/journal.md

             **************************************************************
 </pre>

-Phew!!!!
+Phew :sweat_smile:!!!!
 That was a bunch of bits!!!
 I hope you could have understood the break down.

 I will save you from the explanation of the DATA SEGMENT, it's almost